-The hypotheses testing on the inner model attempts to assess the direct effect of exogenous variables on endogenous variables and endogenous variables in each path.
+The hypotheses testing on the inner model attempts to assess the direct effect of exogenous variables on endogenous variables and endogenous variables on endogenous variables in each path.

 The results of testing the inner model hypothesis are presented in Table 2 by looking at the path coefficient and p-value.